Click image for full report

 The core of the QIC-ChildRep is our empirical research.
 The QIC ChildRep Best Practice Model forms the foundation of our Research and Demonstration Projects in Georgia and Washington State.
 The foundation and our reasoning underlying the "Six Core Skills" of the QIC Best Practice Model is reflected in the Needs Assessment that we conducted in our first year and in the Spring 2012 FLQ Article.
 The Flint MDT Study examines the nature and effectiveness of multidisciplinary teams representing children in child welfare.
 The QIC-ChildRep evaluations are the first-ever random assignment experimental research on legal representation in child welfare cases.

 For advocates, policy makers, academics, and students we gathered all the knowledge and information we could find about representing children in the child welfare system.
 This website includes a summary of State Laws governing child representation - we have all 50 states’ laws organized by common themes that address the common questions around child representation.
 This website also includes all the Academic Articles and Evaluations of Child Representation we could find.
-(If you know of any we do not have, please let us know.)
-We are continuously posting additional information.
-The entire website and all the resources are searchable to assist you with finding what you are looking for.
+The entire website and all the resources are searchable.

 We hope the resources available here will assist the many of you who are working hard to improve the administration of justice for children.